 Treat Spine Conditions with Minimally Disruptive Techniques

 In addition to more extensive and invasive surgical procedures, at Key Clinics, we offer our patients a variety of minimally disruptive techniques that eliminate pain and correct conditions involving the spine and nerves.
-A lumbar discectomy, also referred to as a microdiscectomy, is one of the most common procedures performed by Dr. Siegal.
+Minimally disruptive or invasive means less down time, less recovery time and less pain.

 Although Dr. Siegal treats a broad range of spine and nerve conditions, he cares for a significant number of patients with herniated discs in the lower back region.
 If you have a lumbar disc herniation but want to avoid an invasive procedure, consult with Dr. Siegal about a minimally disruptive lumbar discectomy using microscopic dissection.

-This procedure involves removing the damaged part of the disc in your lower back, which eliminates pressure on and irritation of the nerve.
+A minimally disruptive discectomy is performed through a small incision in the back so that a large section of the spine does not have to be exposed.
+The procedure then involves removing the damaged part of the disc in your lower back, which eliminates pressure on and irritation of the nerve.
 With a herniation, a disc with a cushioning effect that sits between the vertebrae slips out of place.
 Because this puts pressure on the nerve, patients experience a lot of pain.
 Some people even lose a degree of mobility.

 At Key Clinics, Dr. Siegal relies on state-of-the-art technology, combined with his experience and expertise as a respected board-certified neurosurgeon, to fix the problem.
 As this is a minimally disruptive procedure, you will heal quickly and enjoy optimal results.